About The Union

 The Union Courses

-The Union provides training courses in the following areas:
+The Union provides regularly scheduled and tailored training courses in the following areas:

 Tuberculosis and Lung Health Courses

-Health practitioners and policy makers can learn technical skills and information, which informs the implementation of public health programmes that provide quality diagnosis, treatment and care for patients.
+These trainings cover clinical and programmatic aspects of tuberculosis (TB), multidrug-resistant tuberculosis (MDR-TB), TB-HIV and lung health.
+Health practitioners and policy makers can learn technical skills and acquire information, which can enhance the implementation of public health programmes that provide quality diagnosis, treatment and care for patients.
+The participatory adult learning approach of the courses engages and challenges participants and at the same time allows for flexibility.

 International Management Development Programme Courses (IMDP)